Advising & Student Services COB

 ENG 100 must be taken concurrently with coordinating college-level courses according to the University Basic Skills Policy found in the Student Guide.
 As a CID student, you must be continuously enrolled in mathematics until you complete your math requirements.

-How can I see my degree evaluation (audit)?
+How can I review my degree evaluation (audit)?

 How do I drop and/or add College of Business classes?